-The Compensation Committee oversees the compensation and benefit policies, plans and programs for our executive officers, although final approval of compensation for the CEO and the Chairman is given by the independent members of the Board.
-The Compensation Committee develops goals and objectives for the CEO and annually reviews his performance related to his established goals and objectives.
-The Compensation Committee recommends the principal elements of the CEO's annual compensation to the Board for approval, and annually reviews with the CEO and approves the principal elements of compensation for the other members of the Company's executive management staff.
-The Compensation Committee also annually reviews the compensation of the Chairman and members of the Board and recommends any changes to the Board.
+The Compensation Committee oversees, reviews and approves the compensation and benefit policies, plans and programs for the entire Company, including our NEOs.
+The Compensation Committee develops goals and objectives for the CEO and reviews his performance related to his established goals and objectives.
+The Compensation Committee recommended the principal elements of Mr. Blonigan's annual compensation as CEO to the Board for approval.
+The Compensation Committee reviewed with Mr. Blonigan and approved the principal elements of compensation for the NEOs (other than Mr. Blonigan).
+The Compensation Committee also reviewed with Mr. Blonigan and approved merit increases, as well as bonuses and equity grants for non-NEO employees.
+The Compensation for Mr. Blonigan, the CEO, and the members of the Board was given by the independent members of the Board.
 The Compensation Committee also reviews and makes recommendations to the Board regarding executive succession planning, incentive compensation plans, and equity compensation plans.

-2011 Independent Advisor and Competitive Market Data
+2015 Independent Advisor and Competitive Market Data

-The Compensation Committee retained Semler Brossy to assist it in evaluating 2011 executive and director compensation programs and to provide advice and recommendations on the amount and form of executive and director compensation.
-The instructions provided to Semler Brossy included assessing target compensation levels for our executives relative to market practices and evaluating the overall design of our executive compensation program.
-In addition, Semler Brossy was engaged by the Compensation Committee to update the assessment of the competiveness of compensation for our Board.
-Semler Brossy reported directly to the Compensation Committee.
-From time to time at the Compensation Committee's request Semler Brossy attended Compensation Committee meetings.
-Semler Brossy has not provided other non-executive compensation consulting services to the Company, nor did the Company pay Semler Brossy fees in excess of \$120,000 during 2011.
+The Compensation Committee retained Radford to assist it in evaluating 2015 executive and director compensation programs and to provide advice and recommendations on the amount and form of executive and director compensation, and the allocation of compensation across the compensation components described below.
+The instructions provided to Radford included assessing target compensation levels for our executives relative to market practices and evaluating the overall design of our executive compensation program.
+In addition, Radford was engaged by the Compensation Committee to update the assessment of the competiveness of compensation for our Board.
+From time to time at the Compensation Committee's request, Radford attended Compensation Committee meetings.
+Radford reported directly to the Compensation Committee and not to management.
+The Compensation Committee assessed the independence of Radford pursuant to SEC rules and concluded that the work of Radford has not raised any conflict of interest.

-Executive compensation data was drawn from the Radford Executive Benchmark Survey for general technology companies with annual revenues of \$100 million to \$500 million and from publicly available proxy filings for the peer companies identified below (the "Peer Companies").
+Executive compensation data was drawn from the Radford Executive Benchmark Survey for companies in the semiconductor equipment, imaging, electronic equipment and instruments industries, that design and manufacture equipment related to the manufacturing process of technology products, that have 3-year average revenues generally falling between \$100 and \$300 million and from publicly available proxy filings for the peer companies identified below (the "Peer Companies").
 In the case of the data from the proxy filings of the Peer Companies, only data for the CEO and Chief Financial Officer positions was obtained, as these are the only two positions reported with sufficient frequency among the Peer Companies to draw meaningful conclusions on competitive pay.
-The market compensation levels for comparable positions were examined by Semler Brossy and the Compensation Committee as part of the process to determine overall program design, base salary, target incentives and annual stock option grants, including the total equity pool for allocation to all employees.
+The market compensation levels for comparable positions were examined by Radford and the

+Compensation Committee as part of the process to determine overall program design, base salary, target incentives and annual stock-based awards, including the total equity pool for allocation to all employees.